How to Choose Educational Apps That Actually Teach

 - No manipulative design: No ads, no lootboxes, no "watch a video for more stars"

-- Progress tracking: The parent dashboard shows exactly what your child is learning, which topics are strong, and which need more practice
+- Progress tracking: The parent dashboard shows exactly what your child is learning and where they need more practice

-- Audio support: Questions are read aloud by a real teacher voice, so your child practises listening skills alongside reading
+- Audio support: Questions are read aloud by a real teacher voice, building listening skills alongside reading

-The goal is not to maximise time on app.
-It is to make the 10-15 minutes your child does spend on QuizKin as educationally effective as possible.
+The goal isn't to maximise time on the app.
+It's to make the 10-15 minutes your child spends on QuizKin as educationally effective as possible.

 Summary

-Screen time is not inherently good or bad — it is a tool.
-Like any tool, its value depends on how you use it.
-Passive, unlimited screen time with low-quality content is genuinely harmful.
-Active, bounded screen time with high-quality educational content is genuinely helpful.
-Most families will use a mix of both, and that is completely fine.
+Screen time isn't inherently good or bad — it's a tool.
+Like any tool, it depends on how you use it.
+Passive, unlimited screen time with rubbish content is genuinely harmful.
+Active, bounded screen time with quality educational content is genuinely helpful.
+Most families use a mix, and that's completely fine.

-The best approach is not zero screen time.
-It is intentional screen time: choose quality apps, set clear limits, ensure screens do not displace sleep and outdoor play, and let go of the guilt.
-Your child's development depends on the overall pattern of their day, not on whether they spent 20 minutes on a phonics app.
+The best approach isn't zero screen time.
+It's intentional screen time: choose quality apps, set clear limits, make sure screens don't replace outdoor play and sleep, and let go of the guilt.
+Your child's development depends on the overall shape of their day, not whether they spent 20 minutes on a phonics app.

 Sources